PMG-ABC

 To compute the categories, the supply chain practitioners need to choose a series of parameters that characterize the ABC analysis:

-• the measurement unit used to “weight” the items,
+• The measurement unit used to “weigh” the items,

 ABC Classification Calculation Example